This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Remove corned beef brisket from the package and set aside spice packet.
-Place corned beef in a 6-quart dutch oven.
-Add beer and enough water to cover the corned beef completely.
-Sprinkle spice packet over top and add bay leaves.
+• Remove corned beef from the package and set the spice packet aside.
+Place the brisket in a large Dutch oven or 6-quart pot.
+Pour in the beer and add enough water to cover the corned beef completely.
+Sprinkle the spice packet over top and add the bay leaves.

 • Cover and bring to a boil over high heat.
-Reduce heat to medium-low and simmer for 2 hours.
-(I flipped my corned beef about halfway through.)
+Reduce heat to medium-low and simmer for 2 hours, flipping the corned beef once about halfway through.
+The meat should be fork-tender when done.

-• Add cabbage, cover pot, and simmer for another 15 minutes.
+• Add cabbage wedges, cover, and simmer for another 15 minutes.

-• Remove corned beef to a cutting board to rest for 10 minutes.
-Remove vegetables from pot and transfer to a serving platter or bowl.
+• Transfer corned beef to a cutting board and let rest for 10 minutes.
+Remove vegetables with a slotted spoon and arrange on a serving platter.
 Discard bay leaves.

 Nutrition